matrix-io/matrix-documentation/docs/matrix-core/getting-started/installation.md

 ### Starting manually
 ```
-# MALOS runs as a service, but to stop it run:
+# CORE runs as a service, but to stop it run:
 sudo pkill -9 malos

 # to run manually, just type `malos`